sergiovasquez122/data_structures_lafore/chapter_4/questions.md

 11. The term priority in a priority queue means that
     1. the highest priority item are inserted first
     2. the programmer must prioritize access to the underlying array
-    3. the underlying array is sorted by teh priority of the items
+    3. the underlying array is sorted by the priority of the items
-    4. the lowest priority items are deleted first
+    4. the lowest priority items are deleted first **3**
 12. True or False: At least one of the methods in the pq uses a linear search**True**

 13. One difference between a priority queue and an ordered array is that